Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Fault tolerant DFS Tree

 \textbf{ Procedure DFS-in-Path :} Let vertex $u$ visited by the DFS traversal lies on a $path(v,y)\in \PP$.
 Assume $dist_T(u,v)>dist_T(u,y)$.
 The DFS traversal travels from $u$ to $v$ (the farther end of the path).
 The path $path(v,y)$ in set $\PP$ is replaced by its subpath that remains unvisited.
-The reduced adjacency list of each $w\in path(u,v)$ is updated in similar way as in the procedure DFS-in-Tree except that in step 2, we perform $Query(\tau,u,v)$ for each $\tau \in \TT$.
+The reduced adjacency list of each $w\in path(u,v)$ is updated in a similar way as in the procedure DFS-in-Tree except that in step 2, we perform $Query(\tau,u,v)$ for each $\tau \in \TT$.
+Note that while performing step 1, the vertex $w_i$ can be an ancestor of the vertices of $path(x,y)$.
+This is because the vertices of a path in $\PP$ can be ancestors of the vertices of another path in $\PP$.
+This was not true for Procedure~DFS-in-Trees because vertices of a subtree in $\TT$ cannot be ancestors of vertices of any path in $\PP$.
+Thus, our data structure $\cal D$ needs to support queries where $w_i$ is an ancestor of the queried path (refer to the note at the end of Section~\ref{sec:data-structure}).

-The reader may refer to Figure \ref{fig:treePathAlgo} for pseudo code of Procedures DFS-in-Tree and DFS-in-Path.
+The reader may refer to Figure \ref{fig:treePathAlgo} for pseudocode of Procedures DFS-in-Tree and DFS-in-Path.
 This completes the description of the fault tolerant algorithm for DFS tree.
-This algorithm maintains Property \ref{property:P1} at each stage by construction given that the properties of disjoint tree partitioning are satisfied.
+This algorithm maintains the adapted components property at each stage by construction given that the properties of disjoint tree partitioning are satisfied.